echronos/echronos/components/simple-semaphore/docs.md

 The calling task remains the current task.
 [[/preemptive]]
 [[#preemptive]]
-Since the RTOS is preemptive, one of the tasks made runnable may preempt the calling task, depending on the [Scheduling Algorithm].
+One of the tasks made runnable may preempt the calling task, depending on the [Scheduling Algorithm].
 [[/preemptive]]